 3) Start as soon as possible.
 Building a livable passive income stream takes a tremendously long time largely due to declining interest rates since the late 1980s.
 Gone are the days of making a 5%+ return on a short-term CD or savings account.
-Today, the best 12-month CD is at 2.5%, and the best money market rate is around 1.85%, which is not bad considering such rates were below 0.5% just a couple years ago.
-Know that every $100 you save can generate at least $2.5 in passive income.
+For a while, savings interest rates were pitifully low.
+Thankfully, after a series of Fed rate hikes since end of 2015, you can now earn a healthy online money market rate.
+Know that every $100 you save can generate at least $2.4 in passive income.

 I knew I didn’t want to work 70 hours a week in finance forever.
 My body was breaking down and I was constantly stressed.
 As a result, I started saving every other paycheck and 100% of my bonus since my first year out of college in 1999.
 By the time 2012 rolled around, I was earning enough passive income (~$78,000) to negotiate a severance and be free.